 Written tests are also useful.
 Your employees may roll their eyes, but there are benefits to a quiz, if only to motivate them to memorize the waste categories and the collection system you have established.
 You can run your training any way you want - regulatory agencies will probably not object if you seem to be making a good faith effort.
 Tests are useful.

 We recommend regular refresher training every six months, or after a major change in how waste is collected and stored.
 Customize to your situation.
-Large facilities with multiple waste categories require more training than Mom-and-Pop businesses with one kind of waste.
+Large facilities with multiple waste categories require more training than small businesses with one kind of waste.

 Training should remind employees of the hazards posed by the waste and the waste categories your facility is using.
 Also, the types (and color) of containers used for different waste categories, where the collection containers are, and schedule for emptying the containers.

 When chemicals are used in the workplace, good operating practices include making a Material Safety Data Sheet available in the area.
 Sellers of chemicals generally have them available for customers and you can find MSDSs on the internet.